oakmateapp/oakmate-stockfish-adapter/README.md

 ## 🔍 Purpose

--   Provide a clean and isolated API for Oakmate's proprietary code
+-   Provide a clean and isolated code snipped used in Oakmate's proprietary code
--   Bundle the official **Stockfish 16 WASM binary** (as required by GPLv3)
+-   Bundle the official **Stockfish 17 WASM binary** (as required by GPLv3)
 -   Implement a **UCI protocol adapter** layer in JavaScript
--   Prevent GPL license propagation ("contamination") into closed-source logic

 ---